Bookmark and Share

 A Fishbone Diagram is another name for the Ishikawa Diagram or Cause and Effect Diagram.
 It gets its name from the fact that the shape looks a bit like a fish skeleton.
 A fish bone diagram is a common tool used for a cause and effect analysis, where you try to identify possible causes for a certain problem or event.
-The following printable cause and effect diagrams and fishbone diagram template may help you get started, and if you continue reading, I've included some detailed information about how to use the diagram.
+The following downloads may help you get started, and if you continue reading, I've included some detailed information about how to use the diagrams.

 Printable Fishbone Diagram / Cause and Effect Diagram